International Steps to Admission

 Apply to San Jose State University

-Step 1: Investigate
+Step 1: Meet All Requirements

 The Steps to Graduate Admission publication includes step-by-step instructions for completing the graduate admission process.

-Step 2: Deadline
+Step 2: Meet All Deadlines

 Review our deadlines to know when you have to submit your Cal State Apply application and document requirements.
 It is important to take special note of the document deadline in order to ensure timely submission of required documents.